fccvzla/PPlessons/.github/ISSUE_TEMPLATE/feature-request.md

 - [ ] Yes
 - [x] No

 A clear and concise description of what the problem is.
 Ex.
-I don't find the repo structure easy to [...]
+Exercises on [...] can be done because [...]

-**Describe the solution you'd like**
+**Describe the feature you suggest**

-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**

-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+Describe how this feature enhances the project and how it can be implemented.

+**Additional context or support for your feature**

 Add any other context or screenshots about the feature request here.